 If the timbers need a chemical injection rather than a spray-applied treatment, expect the cost to rise substantially as the work will take twice as long.

 How Long Does The Work Take?

-If possessions are removed from the loft, a typical loft above a 3-bed house can be treated in less than one day.
+If possessions are removed from the loft, a typical loft above a 3-bed house can be treated in about half a day.

 If you want the pest control company to remove and replace all the possessions and/or you have walking boards that need lifting and resetting afterwards, then expect the work to take around between one and two days.